Randy Bennett, Ph.D.

 Gerunda Hughes, Ph.D.

-Dr. Gerunda Burke Hughes is currently the Director of the Office of Institutional Assessment and Evaluation in the Office of the Provost and Chief Academic Officer at Howard University and Professor in the Department of Curriculum and Instruction in the School of Education.
+Dr. Gerunda B. Hughes is Professor Emeritus at Howard University.
+During her tenure at Howard University, she served as Director of the Office of Institutional Assessment and Evaluation and a faculty member in the Department of Curriculum and Instruction in the School of Education.
 In her faculty position, she served as Coordinator of Secondary Education Programs and taught courses in mathematics methods, assessment and measurement, and research methodology.
-She has also taught courses in the Department of Mathematics and the Center for Academic Reinforcement (CAR).
+She also taught courses in the Department of Mathematics and the Center for Academic Reinforcement (CAR).
+Currently, Dr. Hughes serves on several assessment-related technical advisory committees at the state and national levels.
 Dr. Hughes has a B.S. in Mathematics from the University of Rhode Island; a M.A. in Mathematics from the University of Maryland, College Park; and a Ph.D. in Educational Psychology from Howard University.

 G. Gage Kingsbury, Ph.D.